tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

   > Even coding in Android, after canceled the subscription take some
   > days to disappear.

-  possible solution (but not a fast one) is to use server-side validation of subscriptions with `in-app-purchase` package.
+  possible solution (but not an easy one) is to use server-side validation of subscriptions with `in-app-purchase` package.

   even though `isSubscribed` returns true, subscription is not actually active - you can purchase it again (though it's prohibited from inside application because of `isSuscribed` returning true).

-### test with real subscriptions and real transactions
+### real subscriptions

 1. <https://developer.android.com/google/play/billing/billing_testing.html#transactions>
 2. <https://github.com/idehub/react-native-billing#testing-with-your-own-in-app-products>